• Skip to primary navigation

 • It makes 6 pancakes so you're not standing over a griddle all morning

-• Can easily be doubled to freeze for your kiddos breakfast on busy mornings
+• They freeze great (perfect for breakfast on busy morning)

 • Full of fall flavors and extra nutrition from homemade pumpkin purée